codefinity/oeuvre/README.md

 > ~ Building Evolutionary Architectures, Neal Ford, Rebecca Parsons, Patrick Kua

 Key to a good architecture is getting requirements right.
 Requirement is where everything starts from.

+Software must be modelled around business not technology or layers.

 #### Single Responsibility Principle